-IRS Publication 721, Tax Guide to U.S. Civil Service Retirement Benefits, at www.irs.gov/pub/irs-pdf/p721.pdf defines public safety officers as including retired law enforcement officers and firefighters.
-That publication also contains additional information on this tax advantage.
+IRS Publication 721, Tax Guide to U.S. Civil Service Retirement Benefits, defines public safety officers as including law enforcement officers, including those of the Capitol Police and Supreme Court Police, firefighters, Customs and Border Protection officers, air traffic controllers, nuclear materials couriers, and diplomatic special security agents of the State Department.
+That publication, at www.irs.gov/pub/irs-pdf/p721.pdf, also contains additional information on this tax advantage.
 Consult a tax adviser for guidance.

 Transferring or Retiring—If you are paying FLTCIP premiums via payroll deduction and transfer to a new agency, contact LTC Partners as soon as you know where and when you will be transferring in order to arrange payroll deductions there.
 Depending on the timing of the premiums and the payroll cycles, a payment might be missed; in this case LTC Partners will send a bill directly to you.
 Payroll deductions cannot be adjusted to catch up for missed payments.

 Similarly, if you are retiring, deductions will not transfer automatically from payroll deductions to annuity deductions; you must contact LTC Partners to make the needed arrangements.
 Also, deductions cannot be taken from “interim” payments received until an annuity is finalized.
-During this period, you will be billed directly for premiums due.
+During this period (which may last a number of months after retirement until full benefits begin), you will be billed directly for premiums due.
 Annuity deductions cannot be adjusted to catch up for missed payments.